Jake Burger Preview, Player Props: Marlins vs. Rays

 Jake Burger At The Plate

-- Burger leads Miami in total hits (92) this season while batting .241 with 49 extra-base hits.
+- Burger has 93 hits, which is best among Miami hitters this season, while batting .242 with 50 extra-base hits.

-- Among qualifying batters in MLB play, he ranks 112th in batting average, 118th in on-base percentage, and 13th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 109th, his on-base percentage ranks 117th, and he is 13th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.